chrisrelyea/ALF/Source/README.md

-ALF (All-Purpose Lo-fi Funhouse) is a VST3/AU plugin that gives the user the tools they need to experiment with classic lo-fi audio effects
+# ALF
-Created by Chris Relyea, 2024
+ALF (All-Purpose Lo-fi Funhouse) is a VST3/AU plugin that gives the user the tools they need to experiment with classic lo-fi audio effects.

-Made with JUCE
+Created by Chris Relyea, 2024, made with JUCE.

-Features:
+## Features

 ***Bitcrusher***: Allows for decimation (manual lowering of sample rate) down to a target kHz value.